 According prospective study phases 2, accurate radiation therapy in high doses for the treatment from one to three metastatic lesions significantly increases progression free survival among men with recurrent prostate cancer.

-"There is a hypothesis that the first few sections of the spread may pave the way for future metastases, and if we can in a timely manner to treat all detected education, achieve long-term control and recovery, - says Ryan Phillips, MD, from the Cancer Johns Hopkins Center in Baltimore, Maryland -.
-We found that stereotactic ablative radiation for metastatic prostate cancer gives a significant advantage for the progression-free survival ".
+"There is a hypothesis that the first multiple distribution sites can pave the way for future metastases, and if we can in a timely manner to treat all detected education, achieve long-term control and recovery, - says Ryan Phillips, MD, from the Cancer Johns Hopkins Center in Baltimore , Maryland. - We found that stereotactic ablative radiation for metastatic prostate cancer gives a significant advantage for the progression-free survival. "

 The study was presented at the annual meeting of the American Society for Radiation Oncology (ASTRO) in 2019.